 Parameter Description Multicast VLAN IPv4 State Select to enable or disable the IPv4 IGMP control packet process in multicast VLANs.
 Forward Unmatched Select the enable or disable the Forward Unmatched feature here.
 This specifies that if the received IGMP or MLD control packet is untagged, does not match any profile, and the associated default VLAN is a multicast VLAN, or is tagged with a multicast VLAN, but does not match the associated profile, then the packet will be forwarded or dropped based on this setting.
 By default, the packet will be dropped.
 Multicast VLAN IPv6 State Select to enable or disable the IPv6 MLD control packet process in multicast VLANs.
 Ignore VLAN Select the enable or disable the ignore VLAN feature here.
 This specifies the setting for tagged IGMP or MLD control packets.
 If enabled, then the packet's VLAN is ignored and taken to match the profile to find its multicast VLAN.
 When this option is enabled, the Switch will ignore the VLAN of the receiving IGMP or MLD control packet and try to find a match profile.

-VID Enter the VLAN ID of the multicast VLAN that will be created or deleted here.
+Parameter Description VID Enter the VLAN ID of the multicast VLAN here.
 The range is 2 to 4094.
-VLAN Name Enter the VLAN name of the multicast VLAN that will be created or deleted here.
+VLAN Name Enter the VLAN name of the multicast VLAN here.